Skip to main content

 A business which receives an NTC is allowed 10 working days to correct whatever violations were discovered by the inspector.

-Notification of Violation (NOV)
+Notice of Violation (NOV)

-When an inspector discovers a violation that does not qualify for a Notice to Comply, A Notification of Violation (NOV) is issued.
+When an inspector discovers a violation that does not qualify for a Notice to Comply, A Notice of Violation (NOV) is issued.
 A questionnaire will be provided to the source to provide back to the inspector.
 The questionnaire is important.
 It is designed to gather information which could lead to either a dismissal or reduced penalties.

 All NOVs undergo an internal management review before being referred through the Mutual Settlement Program, for further action.
 If the NOV is referred, the business will receive a confirming Notice of Violation, which will be mailed along with a letter.